5 Roadblocks That Suffocate Your Guitar Teaching Business

 A system is a repeatable process designed to produce a specific result in your business.

 Successful guitar teachers all have systems for

-Converting prospective students to become your actual guitar students.
+- Converting prospective guitar students to become your actual guitar students.

-Encouraging your students to refer their friends to you.
+- Encouraging your guitar students to refer their friends to you.